fpmrqs/CV/README.md

 **Printstore** (January 2019 to September 2021)
 _Pre-press and Digital Specialist_

-- Checking, editing, imposing and proofing artwork
+- Checking, editing, imposing and proofing artwork.
+This part of the job was very detail oriented and relies on tripple checking every corner of each page, as a small mistake will result on big waste.
-- Communcating with the production team to assure a smooth run of the job
+- Communcating with the production team to assure a smooth run of each job.
-- Maintaining online shop by updating products
+- Maintaining online shop by updating products details.

 **ABC Imaging** (December 2016 to December 2018)
 _Pre-flight Operator_

-- Imposing and writing instructions for each print job
+- Imposing and writing instructions for each print job.
-- Liasing with clients to understand requirements
+- Liasing with clients to understand requirements.
-- Overseeing workflow to make sure products will be despatched on time
+- Overseeing workflow to make sure products will be despatched on time.

 ## Skills